 \subsection{The deuteron and triton}

 The evolution of the deuteron properties from LO to N$^3$LO of chiral EFT are shown in Table~\ref{tab_deu}.
-In all cases, we fit the deuteron binding energy to its empirical value of 2.22458 MeV using the LO contact parameters.
+In all cases, we fit the deuteron binding energy ($B_d$) to its empirical value of 2.22458 MeV using the LO contact parameters.
 All other deuteron properties are predictions.
-At NLO, the empirical deuteron properties are already well reproduced.
+Note, however, that the asymptotic $S$ state, $A_S$, and the $^3S_1$ effective range parameter, $r_t$, are related~\cite{KMS84,MV84,STS95} and, furthermore, the $r_t$ is strongly correlated with $B_d$.
+Thus, the fact that, at NLO and up, $A_S$ falls essentially within the empirical range is no real freelance prediction.
+In contrast, the asymptotic $D/S$ state, $\eta$, is more versatile.
+While at LO, NLO, and NNLO, the predictions agree with experiment, the value at N$^3$LO is low and outside the N$^3$LO truncation error.
+This phenomenon is most likely related to the local character of the present potentials, since such underprediction is not happening with nonlocal potentials at N$^3$LO (and N$^4$LO)~\cite{EMN17}.
+It represents an interesting topic for future investigations (see also the $\epsilon_1$ discussion, below).

 At the bottom of Table~\ref{tab_deu}, we also show the predictions for the triton binding as obtained in 34-channel charge-dependent Faddeev calculations using only 2NFs.
 The result is around 8.1 MeV at N$^3$LO.
 This contribution from the 2NF will require only a moderate 3NF.
 The relatively low deuteron $D$-state probabilities ($\approx 4$\% at N$^3$LO) and the concomitant generous triton binding energy predictions are a reflection of the fact that our $NN$ potentials have a weaker tensor force than commonly used local position-space potentials.
 This can also be seen in the predictions for the $\epsilon_1$ mixing parameter that is a measure for the strength of the mixing of the $^3S_1$ and $^3D_1$ states due to the tensor force.